williamouyang/okta.github.io/_source/_docs/api/resources/resource-server-beta/required-config-changes-for-auth-server.md

 }
 ~~~

 ##Troubleshooting

-If you don't get a successful test in [Step Three](#step-three-test-your-configuration),
+If you don't get a successful test in [Step Four](#step-four-test-your-configuration),
 check for the following symptoms and try the resolutions.

 ### Symptom 1: Some requests still using the old base URL